deeps-nars/Value-predicton/README.md

 # Value-predicton
-1. Vinu Sankar (from whom I had forked this repository) and I submitted a working model for the 1st Championship Prediction to be held as ISCA.
+1. Vinu Sankar (from whom I had forked this repository) and I submitted a working model for the 1st Championship Prediction which was held at ISCA 2018.
 2. Here attached are our code and report.